jmbost20/NYCRideShareHPC/README.md

 - Peer Review

 ### Work Split

-#### Steps:
-- Every member tackles one question
-- __for now__ use the dummy csv in Rmd to tackle your questions and any notes about data cleaning
-- Then we'll all work together on parallizing
+There are 2 things we need to be working on- Exploratory analysis on the dummy data set and parallelization work using HPC.
+We should be working on these in tandem.

-#### Split
+#### Parallization
-- Data Download
+- Data Download w wget
 - Converting parquet to CSV
+- Running all exploratory analysis across all files

+#### Exploratory Analysis
 - Questions
 	-What values produce the most profit for the driver?
-	1. Does a particular company/app have better payed drivers?
+	1. Does a particular company/app have better payed drivers? -Jonah
-	2. Is any particular time of year better than another?
+	2. Is any particular time of year better than another? -Abhi
-	3. Does length of trip actually have an affect on profit?
+	3. Does length of trip actually have an affect on profit? -Peter or Charlie
-	4. Does the time of year affect profit?
+	4. Does the time of year affect profit? -Peter or Charlie

+# Previous
 ## Proposal- Returnables
 - [X] code to read data;
 - [X] descriptions of the variables